-CAUTION: Use a multimeter to verify the correct DC voltage for your particular inverter model (i.e., 12-volt battery bank for a 12-volt inverter), and to ensure the polarity of the battery voltage is correct (battery positive connected to inverter positive, and battery negative connected to inverter negative).
+CAUTION: Use a multimeter to verify the correct DC voltage for your particular inverter model (i.e., 12-volt battery bank for a 12-volt inverter), and to ensure the polarity of the battery voltage is correct (battery positive connected to the inverter positive terminal and battery negative connected to the inverter negative terminal).

 - 1. Apply battery power to the inverter by closing the DC circuit breaker or inserting a fuse.
-The inverter will remain OFF, but the green status indicator on the front of the inverter will quickly blink once to indicate that DC power has been connected and is ready to be turned on. - 2.
+The inverter will remain off, but the green status indicator on the front of the inverter will quickly blink once to indicate that DC power has been connected and is ready to be turned on. - 2.
 Prior to turning on the inverter, make sure all AC loads (e.g., appliances) are NOT connected to the inverter's output or any AC outlets powered by the inverter. - 3.
-Lightly press and release the inverter's ON/OFF switch to turn the inverter ON.
-Verify the inverter's status indicator is blinking-indicating the inverter is ON. - 4.
-Connect a small light bulb no larger than 75 watts to the inverter output and verify it comes on and shines normally.
-DO NOT connect anything but a light bulb until all wiring and voltages are confirmed to be correct.
+Lightly press and release the inverter's ON/OFF switch to turn the inverter on.
+Verify the inverter's status indicator is blinking-indicating the inverter is on. - 4.
+Connect a 10-25 watt light bulb to the inverter output and verify it comes on and shines normally.
+DO NOT connect anything larger than a 25-watt light bulb until all wiring and voltages are confirmed to be correct.